-As we roll into the final quarter of 2019, business owners that are financially vested in Indonesia have seen numerous positive sentiments that indicate the investment climate within Indonesia is significantly improving.
-One of these sentiments come with the Presidential decree no.20/2018, and the subsequent BKPM amendments to the Presidential decree BKPM no.5/2019 which offers further benefits to Investors residing in Indonesia – The Investors VITAS or commonly known as KITAS Investor.
+As we roll into the final quarter of 2019, business owners that are financially vested in Indonesia have seen numerous positive sentiments, indicating that the investment climate in Indonesia is significantly improving.
+One of these sentiments comes in the form of the Presidential decree no.20/2018, and the subsequent BKPM amendments to the Presidential decree BKPM no.5/2019 which offers further benefits to Investors residing in Indonesia – The Investors VITAS or commonly known as KITAS Investor.

 In this article, I will be providing a general overview, including a walk-through of the application process for the Investors KITAS, and include current updates on BKPM’s newest regulations)

 There are two types of Investors KITAS:

 - The 1 year Investor KITAS (Index 313)